MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 News
 ======
+- 09/2023: [CLIP-DIY](https://arxiv.org/abs/2309.14289) on arxiv!
+We introduce a training-free method for Open-Vocabulary Semantic Segmentation.
+Huge thanks to my team, Michael and Oriane for all the fun!
 - 07/2023: I graduated from [Neuromatch Academy Summer School](https://academy.neuromatch.io/) in Computational Neuroscience 🧠 It was a great experience!
 - 04/2023: We're excited to organize [Women in Computer Vision Workshop at ICCV 2023 in Paris](https://sites.google.com/view/wicviccv2023)!
 Stay tuned!
 - 01/2023: [EgoNN](https://github.com/jac99/Egonn) in [ICRA2023](https://www.icra2023.org/) as an oral presentation!